Food Justice and “Healthy Bodies” in Delaware

 University of Delaware, Department of Geography

-As part of the Food Geographies and Food Justice class in the Department of Geography, students work with community partner the Food Bank of Delaware to conduct place-based research on food access in New Castle County.
+As part of the Food Geographies and Food Justice class in the Department of Geography, students do community engaged research partnering with the Newark branch of the Food Bank of Delaware to conduct place-based research on food access in New Castle County.

 Projects are developed by Professor Naylor and student teams in collaboration with the Food Bank.
 Each project has a different food justice focus.
 Student teams work together over the course of the semester to conduct original research and data analysis.
 At the end of the term students present their final work to the class and the Food Bank.